 c.
 Bubble Cap Trays

 The main disadvantage of bubble-cap trays is the large size of bubble caps which occupies more space hence fewer numbers of dripping points over the catalyst.
-Also results in a poor distribution near the reactor walls.
+Also results in poor distribution near the reactor walls.

 d) Vapour Lift Trays (VLT)

 It is the modified design of bubble cap trays.
 Consists of a cap mounted over a riser pipe fabricated on the tray.
 The liquid level is maintained over the tray.
 Vapour passes through the slots or openings lifting the liquid in a co-current fashion.
-Vapors entrain the liquid and pass through an annular space between cap and riser.
+Vapors entrain the liquid and pass through an annular space between the cap and the riser.
 Advantages of VLT trays are;